eriksank/blog/bitcoin-security/bitcoin-hardware-wallet-industrial-debacle.md

     The belief that the use of a Bitcoin hardware wallet increases the security of your coins.

 It almost never will.
-On the contrary, it is more likely to degenerate into a fully-fledged security nightmare.
+On the contrary, your situation is more likely going to degenerate into a fully-fledged security nightmare.

 ## 1. The reproducible-build software engineering standard is not optional